Submissions

 By email: info@lindsayliteraryagency.co.uk

 Please send the first three chapters of your story together with a single page synopsis (both double-spaced).
-Unlike the pitch the synopsis is slightly longer (up to half a page) and can give away spoilers – tell us where your story is headed.
+Unlike the pitch the synopsis is slightly longer (up to a full page/500 words) and can give away spoilers – tell us where your story is headed.
 Please attach these to your email in two separate Word documents.

 We would also like to see a covering letter in the body of your email that should say a little about yourself and include a brief pitch (2-3 sentences) on your story.
-A pitch might mention the main characters, the setting and the key ingredient that drives your narrative forward.
-It might include an X meets Y comparison using well-known books or films.
-The biography part should include anything in your career or life experience that might be relevant, but again this only needs to be a paragraph or a couple of sentences.
+A pitch might mention the main characters, the setting and the key ingredient that drives your narrative forward – similar to what you might find on the back of a book.
+It is also very useful to include examples of comparison titles using books or films in an X meets Y format.
+The biography part should include anything in your career or life experience that might be relevant to your story, but again this only needs to be a paragraph or a couple of sentences.

-If you are sending a picture book submission, please send the complete story saved in a Word document.
+If you are sending a picture book submission, please send a covering letter as per above as well as the complete story saved in a Word document.
+You do not need to have any illustrations to submit a picture book text nor do you need to submit a synopsis.
 If you are an illustrator please send pdf examples in as small a file as possible together with a link to any work you have online.
-If you have illustrations to go with your writing, but are not the illustrator yourself please just send a single pdf example (we will always ask for more if we’re keen).
 As a rough guide we would expect a picture book text to be between 300-750 words and you may attach up to three texts in separate documents.

 By post: We are no longer accepting postal submissions – please contact us via email if you have a question.